davidlang42/roland-rds/README.md

 `roland-rds merge INPUT_FOLDER OUTPUT.JSON`

+To generate the JSON schema and save to a JSON file:

+`roland-rds schema OUTPUT.JSON`

 In all instances, a file argument can be replaced with '-' to mean read from STDIN or write to STDOUT, however folder arguments must always be supplied.

 If you run `roland-rds help` or without args, you will see usage instructions.